 10. Ghee also can be used for tempering, which adds more aroma to the raw mango sambar recipe.

-11. Shelf life of this mango sambar recipe is 2 days under refrigeration.
-This sambar taste better the next day.
+11. The shelf life of this mango sambar recipe is 2 days under refrigeration.
+This sambar tastes better the next day.